Kai-Ming/documentation/README.md

 </details>
 &nbsp;

-There is a button that opens a modal window that is for changing the network, changing account.
-There are also button that opens the page to send currency and receive currency.
-There is also a menu on the top right.
+From the top left to the top right, there is a button that opens a modal window that is for changing the network, changing account and the menu.
+There are also button that opens the page to send currency and receive currency which are below the displayed currency.
+Below this section is a list of past transactions.

 ### **The files for the change network window will be found in:**
 **`/mobile-web3/src/app/change-network`**